andreidae/SeXY/README.md

 ### D. Map raw shotgun reads to the reference genome assembly
 Map your raw shotgun reads to RefGen which includes both autosome- and sex- chromosome scaffolds.
-If you remove the short scaffolds <10 kb, use the RefGen_10kb.fasta.
+If you remove the short scaffolds <10 kb, use  RefGen_10kb.fasta.
 See frequently asked questions

 ### E.I.
 Calculate depths of bam files